 The nValue field stores the amount of BTC to be spent by the output.
 The amount is encoded in Satoshis, that is 10^{-8} BTC, allowing tiny fractions of a Bitcoin to be spent.
-However, note that transactions with outputs less than 5430 Satoshi, also called "dust", are considered non-standard [2].
-Therefore, they will neither be relayed nor mined.
+However, note that in the reference implementation transactions with outputs less than a certain value, also called "dust", are considered non-standard [2].
+This value is currently by default 546 Satoshi and can be defined by each node manually.
+Dust transactions are neither be relayed nor mined.
+More details on dust transactions can be found in Appendix B.

 - scriptPubkeyLen

-This field stores the length of the public key script (scriptPubkey) in bytes.
+- This field stores the length of the public key script (scriptPubkey) in bytes.
 It is encoded as a variable length integer (see Appendix A).

 - scriptPubkey

 The public key script field contains a challenge script for transaction verification.
 More precisely, whilst the challenge script specifies conditions under which the transaction output can be claimed, the response script is used to prove that the transaction is allowed to claim it.
 More details on transaction verification can be found in Sect.
-4.3.
+4.2.